sourcegraph/about/handbook/marketing/adding_screenshots_screen_recording.md

 - Only capture the part of the screen that is necessary.
 If the output is video, then aim for 16:9 ratio for YouTube
 - If the entire screen needs to be captured, then your resolution should be 1280x720 (720p), as that will make on-screen elements easy to read
 - Decide whether it should be standalone, or if it only makes sense when embedded with content
-- Ideally, GIF-like videos should less than 15-20 seconds in length, otherwise, it’s most likely better as a video
+- Ideally, GIF-like videos should be less than 15-20 seconds.
+Otherwise, it’s most likely better as a video.
 - Invest in learning a tool such as ScreenFlow if you need to annotate and/or edit your recordings
 - Does your video make sense without an accompanying explanation?
 If not, then a voice-over or text annotations can help a lot